sinyi-chou/backup/_posts/2019-10-26-classification-auc.md

 </p>

 # Summary
-1. AUC is a threshold-free metrics to measure the overall performance of binary classifier.
+1. AUC is a threshold-free metrics capable of measuring the overall performance of binary classifier.

 2. AUC can only be used in binary classification.
-In multinomial classification, one-to-rest AUC would be an option with average of each class.
+In multinomial classification, one-to-rest AUC would be an option using the average of each class.

-3. AUC would be a good metric for you if the interest is the rank of output probabilities and not the absolute probability.
-For example, we only care the relative probability to each instances(rank) when the task it to find a list of users for marketing campaign targeting.
+3. AUC is a good metric when the rank of output probabilities is of interest.

-3. Even if AUC is useful, AUC is not a cure-all.
-It is not suitable for heavily imbalanced class distribution and the goal for well-calibrated probability.
+4. Although AUC is powerful, it is not a cure-all.
+AUC is not suitable for heavily imbalanced class distribution and when the goal is to have well-calibrated probabilities.

-4. The models with maximizing AUC treat the equally weight between positive and negative class.
+5. Models with maximized AUC treat the weight between positive and negative class equally.

 ### Reference